-Our must demonstrate proficiency in scientific inquiry, critical thinking and effective communication skills. these principles from the basis for the geography master s program learning

-Programme specific outcome: -Students are able to
+Our must demonstrate proficiency in scientific inquiry, critical thinking and effective communication skills, these principles from the basis for the geography master s program learning Programme specific outcome: -Students are able to

 - The M.A. program emphasizes the geographic approach where students apply concepts of space, place location, scales, borders and region student will be able to state how a research project contribution to an existing body of geographic literature. - Student will demonstrate a proficiency in knowledge of essential concepts of physical and human geography including; describing human environment and nature society interaction as well as global human and environmental issues. - Understand not only the place where they live in but also about the lives of people living in other areas of the interconnected world.
-It also enhances understanding of the relationship between the global and the local level and the outcomes of these relationships (relationship between global processes and their local manifestations). - Have deep knowledge about places, regions and spatial relationship as result of series of inter-related factors of nature, culture and individual human actions. - Make the social and cultural differences (race, ethnicity, gender, age, class) their geographical embeddedness. - Sensitize the need to conserve environment, resources in order to have a more sustainable earth. - Have the theoretical knowledge with local realities by making field visits to different areas. - Use and map the digital spatial data in more rational way. - Understand the paradigm shifts all along with the process of historical development of geography as a subject of learning.
+It also enhances understanding of the relationship between the global and the local level and the outcomes of these relationships (relationship between global processes and their local manifestations). - Have deep knowledge about places, regions and spatial relationship as result of series of interrelated factors of nature, culture and individual human actions. - Sensitize the need to conserve environment, resources in order to have a more sustainable earth. - Have the theoretical knowledge with local realities by making field visits to different areas. - Use and map the digital spatial data in more rational way. - Understand the paradigm shifts all along with the process of historical development of geography as a subject of learning.

-Geomorphology Course Outcomes: Studentswouldbe able to:
+Geomorphology Course Outcomes: Students would be able to: